IIGROUP/AutoIE2/README.md

 1. Given a large number of event-related corpus and a few labelled seed data, the task aims to build an IE system which may identify the target sub-events.
 2. Besides the machine learning model designing, annotating data selected from the unlabeled corpus is also allowed, but the size of the labelled data from the unlabeled corpus is fixed.
 How to select the best data to annotate and supply training dataset is also an important step in this task.

-The task setting is very practical, thus the proposed solutions may generalize well in real world applications.
+The task settings are very practical, thus the proposed solutions may generalize well in real world applications.

 Note:
 1. Three sub-event would be presented in the task and will be released with the seed dataset.
 2. Human annotation and correction are allowed for training dataset which is composed of seedset and data annotated by participants from unlabeled corpus.
-3. The size of data annotated by participants may not exceed 100 per sub-event .
+3. The size of data annotated by participants may not exceed 100 per sub-event.

 ## Data